11 Jun 2021

 Gone are the days when decisions around digital transformation projects took years to get to.
 These decisions are now being made in months, or in many cases often weeks, sometimes days, in fact, but the quid pro quo is they want results now.
 If you're looking at a payback of over 12 months, then that's not going to be good enough.

 So, time to value, seeing the benefits generated along the way is absolutely key.
-To do that, the transformations need to be as standard as possible, using standard best practice configuration rather than customisation of the software.
+To do that, the transformations need to be as standard as possible, using standard best practice configuration rather than customization of the software.
 When our customers are doing that, they're seeing the results and seeing the results quickly.

 Mike: Technology has been a business enabler during the pandemic without question.
 Through the conversations that you are having with your customers, particularly the CEOs, what's keeping them up at night?
 What are the areas of technology they're most inclined to invest in over the next 12-24 months?